acdha/restful-bag-server/RESTful Bag Store.rst

         Arbitrary additional metadata files stored in Java-style reversed domain prefixed files

-        GET returns a simple file list, allowing clients to decide whether they wish to retrieve a file
+        GET returns a simple file list (Atom feed?), allowing clients to decide whether they wish to retrieve a file

+        The server promised only that the metadata files will be preserved with the same level of durability as the bag contents

         Example::